alex-gutev/live_cells/README.md

 manual resource management implement the `ManagedCell` interface, which `NotifierCell` extends.

 `ManagedCell` provides an `init` method where resources should be acquired and a `dispose` method where resources should be released.
-The `init` method is called before the first listener is added to the cell and `dispose` is called after the last listener is removed.
-The `init` method may be called again after `dispose` if a new listener is added after the last one is removed.
+The `init` method is called before the first observer is added to the cell and `dispose` is called after the last observer is removed.
+The `init` method may be called again after `dispose` if a new observer is added after the last one is removed.
 Therefore implementations of `ManagedCell` should be written in such a way that the cell can be reused after `dispose` is called.

 You will have noticed that the implementation of `CountCell` in the previous example has a serious flaw.
-It starts counting immediately when it is created and continues counting even when there are no listeners.
+It starts counting immediately when it is created and continues counting even when there are no observers.
 If the value of this cell is displayed in a widget, the counter might appear to start from a value greater than `0` or the counting could be complete before the widget has even rendered, depending on where the cell is constructed.